Finding the Best Places to Retire Since 2006!

 Political Leanings: Very conservative

 Is Arizona Considered Tax Friendly for Retirement?
 Yes

 Cons: Eighteen children associated with Sierra Vista were diagnosed with leukemia between 1995 and 2006, a rate above the national average.
 The Arizona Department of Health Services and the Centers for Disease Control and Prevention investigated the situation and found nothing that would cause increased cancer rates.
 Since 2006, occurrence statistics have come back in line with national averages.

 Notes: Restaurants and roadways fill up during the winter.
 Fort Huachuca has an air base.
-The city is racially diverse and growing and has grown by 30% within the last decade or so.
+The city is racially diverse and has grown by 2% within the last decade.
 Some people say Sierra Vista is kind of boring.

 Recommended as a Retirement Spot?
 Yes